civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 4. Check [dependency updates](https://github.com/civiform/civiform/labels/dependencies) (once per shift)
 5. Check security updates at [Codecov](https://about.codecov.io/security-update)
 6. Create an oncall issue for the next rotation using the [Oncall Issue Template](https://github.com/civiform/civiform/blob/main/.github/ISSUE_TEMPLATE/oncall-rotation.md) and close the oncall issue assigned to you.
-7. Update the [Oncall Journal](on-call-journal.md) with anything that happened during your shift that you think might be helpful for future on-callers to know.
-8. If you come accross an issue that could use a playbook or further documentation, create a github issue to track that additional documentation is needed.
+7. If you come accross an issue that could use a playbook or further documentation, create a github issue to track that additional documentation is needed.
 Assign it to yourself or the next oncaller if you don't have capacity.

 #### Downstream production incident support